tardisgo/tardisgo/STDPKGSTATUS.md

 The "testing" package is emulated in an ugly and part-working way, all tests are run in Short mode.
 Packages "reflect", "os" & "syscall" are part-implemented, using an implementation of the nacl runtime.

-The [standard library tests](https://github.com/tardisgo/tardisgo/blob/master/goroot/haxe/go1.4/src/tgotests.go) take more than 4 hours to run on an 8 core Mac.
+The [standard library tests](https://github.com/tardisgo/tardisgo/blob/master/goroot/haxe/go1.4/src/tgotests.go) take more than 5 hours to run on a 4-core i7 Mac.

 Some tests marked "*" below use testdata in the pseudo file system, passed in via a local "tgotestfs.zip".